abhiTronix/raspberry-pi-cross-compilers/README.md

 **What is this project?**

-> _This project provides the latest, CI maintained, precompiled [**Raspberry Pi CPU optimized**](#optimization-flags-involved) GCC Cross & Native (ARM & ARM64) Compressed Standalone Toolchains, that is [**fastest to setup**](#e-toolchain-setup-documentation) and saves you tons of time and thereby helps you to get quickly started with software development with Pi._
+> _This project provides the latest, CI maintained, precompiled [**Raspberry Pi CPU optimized**](#optimization-flags-involved) GCC Cross & Native (ARM & ARM64) Compressed Standalone Toolchains, that is [**fastest to setup**](#e-toolchain-setup-documentation) and saves you tons of time and thereby helps you to get quickly started with software development on Raspberry Pi._

 **Who will benefit from the project?**

-> _This project benefits everyone, from a professional Developer to a small Hobbyist to a research Student, who's looking for latest easy-to-use precompiled GCC toolchains for their Raspberry Pi project(s)._
+> _This project benefits everyone, from Devs to a small Hobbyist to a research Student, who's looking for latest easy-to-use precompiled GCC toolchains for their Raspberry Pi project(s)._

 &nbsp;